 If one experiences any of these symptoms, a call to the doctor is advised.

 Codeine Use In Children: Increased Risk Of Death

-In 2013, the FDA in the US issued a new warning for its use in kids.
-It states that Codeine could be fatal in the kids who have had a surgery to remove their tonsils.
-Therefore, you should take an extra care if your kid is using it.
+In 2013, the FDA issued a new warning for Codeine use in kids.
+It states that Codeine could be fatal in the kids who have had surgery to remove their tonsils.
+Therefore, one should take extra care if a kid is using it.